Trump seeks to delegitimize vote even as his campaign says math will turn his way - KESQ

 Uncertainty

-Trump had long signaled he would not accept the results of a close election that showed him losing, but how he proceeds now remains uncertain.
+Trump had long signaled he would not accept the results of a close election that showed him losing, but how he planned to proceed remained uncertain.
 He said in his wee-hours statement from the East Room that he would challenge the election results in the United State Supreme Court, but so far on Wednesday his legal team was still formulating plans in individual states where the margins remain razor-thin, including in Pennsylvania and Wisconsin.

 Trump’s campaign signaled to its allies it plans to launch extensive legal challenges in those states.
-Stepien told campaign surrogates in a telephone call Wednesday morning that campaign lawyers are already in those states in anticipation of filings, a person familiar with the matter said.
+Stepien told campaign surrogates in a telephone call Wednesday morning that campaign lawyers are already on the ground in anticipation of filings, a person familiar with the matter said.

 Trump campaign officials told allies on the call that the first likely step would be requesting recounts in states including Wisconsin and Michigan.